-After joining the Club in 2009, Madsen hit two centuries in his first four games with the county and averaged 57.78 in the County Championship in his first season.
+Madsen made an immediate impact after signing for the Club in 2009, hitting two centuries in his first four games with the county and averaged 57.78 in the County Championship in his first season.

 He became a solid presence at the top of the Derbyshire order and was named Club Captain in 2012, leading the county to Specsavers County Championship promotion and their first silverware since 1993.
 During that season he compiled a career-best 231 against Northamptonshire and shared a ninth-wicket partnership of 261 with Tom Poynton which was just 23 runs short of the world record.